Saturday, January 6, 2018

 As the authors repeatedly state the second machine age will bring increasing bounty, but clearly it will also introduce increasing scarcity.
 Along with the loss of work for professors under the MOOC model of higher education there will be plenty of other lost jobs: administrators, managers, and support staff.
 This has occurred and will continue across other industries, which is one of the reasons the authors offer entrepreneurship as a consolation prize – which, as we have seen, is puzzling since MOOCs threaten the very conditions necessary for (technical) knowledge development and entrepreneurship.

-But the threat of MOOCs is not just to the total number of available opportunities for work in higher education or their effects on entrepreneurship and the demand for education in other industries.
-At least with respect to the occupation of professor, reducing the number of professors reduces production of the full spectrum of their work, which reaches well beyond the teaching facilitated by MOOCs.
-I have discussed this more thoroughly in a previous post, but suffice it to say here that the loss of this work would be extremely detrimental to the health of society.
+But the threat of MOOCs is not just to the available opportunities for work in higher education or their effects on entrepreneurship and the demand for education in other industries.
+At least with respect to the occupation of professors, reducing the number of professors reduces production of the full spectrum of their work, which reaches well beyond the teaching facilitated by MOOCs.
+I have discussed this more thoroughly in a previous post, but suffice it to say that the loss of this work would be extremely detrimental to the health of society.

 As the authors conclude,